blablacar/blablatech/_posts/2016-07-06-building-bridges-to-silicon-valley.md

 That’s why when you work for a tech company with such high ambitions  as Blablacar, you tend to absorb good practices, ideas and emerging technologies that come from the Valley.

-Our first objective for this trip was to connect with the tech guys working in various  data departments to exchange how our teams work, discuss the benefits of each organization and, because at some point it does matter, who has the biggest amount of data.
+Our first objective for this trip was to connect with the tech guys working in various  data departments to exchange how our teams work, discuss the benefits of each organization and, because at some point it does matter, who has the most amount of data.
 Then, as soon as we got the keys of our big (we were in America - everything is big there!) car, we went to visit several cool companies and people:

 - Martin, a *data analyst* at **Airbnb**.
 He explained how he and his team work whilst enjoying a delicious breakfast everyday.
 Breakfast is open for all employees and their relatives
 <figure style="text-align:center;">